Kimchi21/Data-Analysis_Portfolio/Automobile Sales/README.md

   <img src="Resources/year.png" alt="year" width="600">
 </p>

-For yearly trend, it can be seen that there is a point in the years that it reaches a new highest sale is made.
+For the yearly trend, it can be seen that the end of the year is the time when the highest sales are made.

 #### **Sales Trend by Quarter**